clintandrewhall/clintandrewhall.com/src/_content/portfolio/event-wall.md

 polling call to a Facebook GraphQL URL.
 The creator need only issue themselves a long-access token and specify the Facebook ID of the Event they want to display.

-[one]: /images/portfolio/event-wall-1.jpg 'Masonry View'
-[two]: /images/portfolio/event-wall-2.jpg 'Polaroid View'
-[three]: /images/portfolio/event-wall-3.jpg 'A photo from our reception'
-[four]: /images/portfolio/event-wall-4.jpg 'A photo from our reception'